 - On the Format drop-down list, select JSON or JSONL.

-- Under Display Results From, select the timestamp of the data you want to export.
+- In the Display Results From box, select the timestamp of the data you want to export.

-- Under Export to, select the project where you want to export the data.
+- In the Export to box, select the project where you want to export the data.

 - In the Export Path box, click Browse.